-We have four chiropractors, Andrea, Henry, Krishna & Eunjoo
+We have five chiropractors, Andrea, Henry, Krishna, Eunjoo and Sylvie Tops-Whitfield.

 Andrea Wynnick (Butterfield)